pybites/challenges/16/README.md

 Last leap left to actually make it worth the use.

 Get a word into your mail box Daily!!
-Before running the script use the following enviornment variables to configure mail service.
+Write a bash script eg: `do-it-all.sh` to set the following enviornment variables to configure mail service.

 ```
 export api_key = api key which you get by sign up on wordlink